 The falls themselves are a short hike or quick drive away, and we highly recommend making the journey as it’s all part of the magic.
 Their relaxing atmosphere and triumphant tastes create the perfect place to slow down and appreciate what nature can offer.

 Acclaimed as one of the best North Carolina wineries, JOLO is known for making revered East Coast wines.
 They use stainless steel to ferment their whites and roses, and oak for their reds.
 The estate is a picturesque, pristine scene that focuses on the natural beauty of the site, which features Cox Lake and Pilot Mountain.

 The patios at Burntshirt overlook the vineyards and the Blue Ridge Mountains at the highest altitudes around.
-This is our favorite vineyard to view the sunset, as they seem to be endless from this vantage point.
+This is one of the best wineries in North Carolina to view the sunset, as they seem to be endless from this vantage point.
 Somehow, the reds taste better with the fiery, glowing sun sinking in front of you.
 They have their own food truck for pairings as well.

 They offer Sweet and Dry Riesling, Malbec, Chardonnay, Gruner Veltliner, and more.
 There are two fabulous flights available at the tasting room.
 The vineyard is dog friendly so feel free to arrive with a furbaby in tow.
 Hunker down here in Hendersonville for a good time or check out their Chimney Rock location for a charming retreat.

 Their production facilities feature cutting edge equipment, including a crush pad where freshly picked fruits are de-stemmed and pressed for all the natural juices.
 Take a tour to learn more about the technical process at Burntshirt.